CyrilCermak/modular_architecture_on_ios/modular_architecture_on_ios.md

 ...
 ```

 Dependencies links the specified frameworks towards the app.
 On the snippet above you can see which dependencies the app is using.
-The `implicit` keyword with the framework means that the framework is not pre-compiled and requires compilation in order to be found.
-That being said, the framework needs to be part of the workspace in order the build system to work.
+The `implicit` keyword with the framework means that the framework is not pre-compiled and requires compilation to be found.
+That being said, the framework needs to be part of the workspace in order for the build system to work.
 Another parameter that can be stated there is `embeded: {true|false}`.
 This parameter sets whether the framework will be embedded with the app and copied into the target.
-By default XcodeGen has `embeded: true` for applications as they have to copy the compiled framework to the target in order the app to launch successfully and `embeded: false` for frameworks.
-Since framework is not a standalone executable and must be part of some application it is expected that the application copies it.
+By default XcodeGen has `embeded: true` for applications as they have to copy the compiled framework to the target in order for the app to launch successfully and `embeded: false` for frameworks.
+Since the framework is not a standalone executable and must be part of some application it is expected that the application copies it.

 Full documentation of XcodeGen can be found on its GitHub [page](https://github.com/yonaskolb/XcodeGen):

 Finally, let's generate the projects and build the app with all its frameworks.
-For that a simple lane in Fastlane was created.
+For that, a simple lane in Fastlane was created.

 ```ruby
 lane :generate do